Heydon/xiao/README.md

 > **xiǎo**: small, young

 Xiao (pronounced "Shh!" + "Ow!") is a small, accessible, framework agnostic, dependency free, browser-driven routing system.
-Make single page applications with progressive enhancement.
+Make single-page applications with progressive enhancement.
 See the **example** folder for a working demo.

 ## Install